karroge10/Binance-Trading-Bot/README.md

 ## Usage
 * Run `pip install -r requirements.txt` to install all required modules.
+* Make sure to download the whl file for TA-Lib library from [https://www.lfd.uci.edu/~gohlke/pythonlibs/#ta-lib].
+You can follow this tutorial [https://github.com/mrjbq7/ta-lib]
 * Enter your personal binance keys in config.py files.
 * Change TRADE_SYMBOL if you want to trade different token pair (Default = ETH/USDT).
 * Change TRADE_QUANTITY if you want to trade different amount of coins.